EDN: Salient Object Detection via Extremely-Downsampled Network: Methodology

 Suppose that the input of an EDB is $X$.
 We first design a simple downsampling block to downsample the input feature map by a factor of 2 (``Down1'' in \figref{fig:framework}).
 This can be formulated as \CheckRmv{

 } where ${\rm Downsample}(\cdot)$ downsamples the input by a factor of 2. ${\rm Conv}_{3\times 3}(\cdot)$ is a $3\times 3$ convolution with 256 output channels, followed by batch normalization and ReLU activation.
-We repeat this block to get $X_2$ (``Down2'' in \figref{fig:framework}), like \CheckRmv{

-} $X_2$ is in a small scale and thus has a very large receptive field.
+We repeat this block to get $X_2$ (``Down2'' in \figref{fig:framework}). $X_2$ is in a small scale and thus has a very large receptive field.
 To get a global view of the whole image, we further downsample $X_2$ into a feature vector using global average pooling (GAP), which can be written as \CheckRmv{

 } The value range of $X_3$ is squeezed into $[0,1]$ using a sigmoid function.
 Although $X_3$ is a global representation of the input image, its size of a single pixel makes it unsuitable to start decoding from it.
 Instead, we adopt it as a self-attention to recalibrate $X_2$ as \CheckRmv{